Liaison Travel Elite

 Based on the desired coverage length you have selected, you have to make the full payment at once.

-Since this plan is renewable you can renew it anytime you would like to before the policy expires.
-There is a renewable fee of $5 that associated with the renewal.
+Since this plan is extendable you can extend it anytime you would like to before the policy expires.
+There is a extendable fee of $5 that associated with the extension.

 Q16.
 Where can I find answers to other questions I have?

 Note: Information provided here is general in nature and may change from time to time.
 Your best course of action would be to refer to your policy papers/guidelines and contact the Provider for up-to-date information

 Depending on when you purchased a travel insurance policy and the type of plan purchased, coverage for coronavirus, if any, may vary.
 For more in-depth information regarding the impact of the coronavirus on travel insurance, please go to our information hub.

 Q18.
 When does my coverage start on my travel medical insurance plan?